 SIGNS AND SYMPTOMS:

 - Pain or tenderness along the inside of the shin, usually the bottom half.

 - Pain is most severe at the start of a run but may dissipate during a run, as the muscles loosen up.

 - Tight/Inflexible calf muscles.

 - Achilles tendon tightness – places more stress onto the muscle attachments.

-- Overpronatation (feet flatten too much or two fast on impact).
+- Overpronation (feet flatten too much or too fast on impact).

 - Excessive running on hard surfaces, such as concrete pavements.